Art Movements Glossary

 A Romantic-Realistic type of 'domestic' painting, interior design and architecture, popular in Germany, Austria and Denmark around 1810-60.

 Blaue Reiter (Ger.
-Der Blaue Reiter, "The Bridge")
+Der Blaue Reiter, "The Blue Rider")

-Group of artists formed in Munich in 1911 by Wassily Kandinskv and Franz Marc.
-The group was of very varied outlook; other artists who joined it included Paul Klee, Georges Braque, and Picasso.
+Group of artists formed in Munich in 1911 by Wassily Kandinsky and Franz Marc.
+The group was of very varied outlook; other artists who joined it included Paul Klee, August Macke and Alexei von Jawlensky.
 See: German Expressionism.

 Brucke (Ger.
 Die Brucke, "The Bridge")